hsf-training/hsf-training-ml-gpu-webpage/_episodes/03-usingthegpu.md

 Remember that once you have sent a particular set of data to the GPU, if you want to perform a calculation on those data using the CPU then you will need to move it back again.
 One of the most common errors you will see when using a GPU is a mismatch between the locations of different data being used in a function.
 This is what we saw above when the validation data were not moved onto the GPU.

-You can find out which device your data are on at different points in the code by using the `device` property:
+In PyTorch you can find out which device your tensor data are on at different points in the code by using the `device` property:

 ~~~
 print(x_train.device)